Advanced Architecture

 Azure Landing Zones: Scalable Cloud Foundations at Enterprise Scale

-An Azure landing zone is the standardized and recommended approach for all organizations utilizing Azure.
-It provides a consistent way to set up and manage your Azure environment at scale, ensuring alignment with key requirements for security, compliance, and operational efficiency through platform and application landing zones.
+An Azure landing zone is the standardised and recommended approach for all organisations adopting Azure at scale.
+It provides a consistent way to set up and manage an Azure environment, ensuring alignment with key requirements for security, compliance, and operational efficiency through platform and application landing zones.
 Every landing zone is built on a well-architected foundation aligned with core design principles across eight design areas.

 Architecture Overview

-An Azure landing zone architecture is scalable and modular to meet various deployment needs.
-Repeatable infrastructure allows you to apply configurations and controls to every subscription consistently.
-Modules make it easy to deploy and modify specific components as requirements evolve.
+An Azure landing zone architecture is scalable and modular.
+Repeatable infrastructure allows configurations and controls to be applied consistently to every subscription.
+Modules make it straightforward to deploy and modify specific components as requirements evolve.

-The reference architecture centers on a management group hierarchy that organizes subscriptions by purpose:
+The reference architecture centres on a management group hierarchy that organises subscriptions by purpose:

 Platform vs. Application Landing Zones